Perkedel/Kaded-fnf-mods/README.md

 # Friday Night Funkin': Kade Engine

-### If you want to contribute to Kade Engine, read [this](https://github.com/KadeDev/Kade-Engine/blob/stable/CONTRIBUTING.md) first.
+### ~~If you want to contribute to Kade Engine, read [this](https://github.com/KadeDev/Kade-Engine/blob/stable/CONTRIBUTING.md) first.~~
-### If you want to build Kade Engine, read [this](https://github.com/KadeDev/Kade-Engine/blob/stable/docs/building.md).
+### ~~If you want to build Kade Engine, read [this](https://github.com/KadeDev/Kade-Engine/blob/stable/docs/building.md).~~

+### Folks, unfortunately, Kade Engine has been discontinued.
+This or [that](https://github.com/BoloVEVO/Kade-Engine-Public ) or other are the continuations.
+wait wait, be careful.
+I only have confirmed this, & [that](https://github.com/BoloVEVO/Kade-Engine-Public ), are safe.
+Just, careful when trying other Kade Engine continuation or whatever. review codes carefully, and you're good to go. yeah.

+If you going to use this, read very above.
+This is also Kade Engine continuation mod engine.

 ## Friday Night Funkin'
 **Friday Night Funkin'** is a rhythm game originally made for Ludum Dare 47 "Stuck In a Loop".